oatlog/oatlog/doc/extended_abstract/main.typ

     ),
   ),
   caption: [
     Microbenchmark results comparing egglog with oatlog.
-The results are the average of many iterations.
+The reported timings are maximum likelihood estimates over $100$ samples or $5$ seconds, whichever is greater, computed by Criterion.rs
+    @criterionrs.
   ],
 ) <benchmark-results>

 The egglog code for the benchmarks is provided in @appendix_benchmarks.
-// Each step involves matching all rewrite rules once, then applying the delta and rebuilding the relation indexes.
-The `fuel*` benchmarks run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.
+Each step involves matching all rewrite rules once.
+The `fuel*-math` benchmarks run until saturation, i.e. until the rewrite rules produce no more inserts or unifications.
-// The fueled
-// benchmarks are run until saturation, i.e. until the rewrite rules produce no more inserts or
-// uproots.

-Oatlog is faster in earlier steps than in later steps, i.e. it appears to be less scalable than egglog #footnote[As one might guess, we stumbled into this by setting up small benchmarks, implementing our indexes and only then scaling up the benchmarks.].
-Our interpretation is that this is due to static rather than dynamic indexes, which have better constant factors but scale with the size of the table rather than the size of the insertion.

-#TODO[talk about us being fast for compilers on smaller parts of a program]
+Oatlog's relative speedup is the highest for small e-graphs, with the 11th step of `math` and `boolean-adder` being reached more quickly with egglog than with oatlog.
+While oatlog is less scalable than egglog, it is significantly faster for e-graphs with less than $10^5$ e-nodes.
+Such e-graphs dominate, by necessity, in use-cases in which only tens of milliseconds are available for the computation -- like optimizing functions in an optimizing compiler.
+Note that it is the size of the e-graph that matters rather than the number of steps, with oatlog achieving a large speedup on `fuel3-math`.

+#TODO[address scalability how??]

 While performant small e-graphs are useful for some applications, these results highlight the need for us to implement dynamic indexes.
 Additionally, there is low-hanging fruit in that the innermost